Kyrenia: Architecture

 Kyrenia Castle at the east end of the old harbour is a spectacular site.
 The castle dates back to Byzantine times and has served the Byzantines, Crusaders, Venetians, Ottomans, and British.
 Within its walls there is a 12th-century chapel containing reused late Roman capitols, and a shipwreck museum.
 Huge round towers that the Venetians built in 1540 occupy the corners.
 These strengthened the castle against the artillery of the time..

 The town has an icon museum housed in a church that had been dedicated to the Archangel Michael.
 Not far from it there are some tombs cut into the rock dating from about the 4th century.
 Behind the harbour are the ruins of a small Christian church, and in the harbour is a small tower from which a defensive chain could be slung to close the harbour to any enemies.
 The Anglican Church of St. Andrews is behind the castle, close to the bus station, and is open all year round.

 An example of Ottoman architecture in the city centre is the Agha Cafer Pasha Mosque, built in 1589–90.
 The city is also home to four 19th century fountains and an Ottoman-era cemetery where soldiers serving at the castle and victims of contagious diseases are rumoured to have been interred.

 Bellapais Abbey (from the French "abbaye de la paix" which means the Peace Monastery), in the northern village of Bellapais, was constructed between 1198 and 1205.
 The main building as it can be seen today was built during the 13th century by French Augustinian monks, and specifically during the rule of King Hugh III 1267–1284.
 The pavilions around the courtyard and the refectory were constructed during the rule of King Hugh IV between 1324 and 1359.
 You can also see the Ancient Greek Orthodox Church of Mother Mary Robed in White.

-Outside the town, on the Kyrenia mountain range, one can see Buffavento Castle, St. Hilarion Castle and Kantara Castle, all of which are thought to have been constructed by the Byzantines following the Arab raids on the island.
+Outside the town, on the Kyrenia mountain range, are Buffavento Castle, St. Hilarion Castle and Kantara Castle, all of which are thought to have been constructed by the Byzantines following the Arab raids on the island.
 During Lusignan rule, Buffavento Castle was a prison and called 'Château du Lion'.
 There the despot Byzantine king of the island, Isaac Comnenus, is said to have fled after Richard the Lion Heart conquered Cyprus in 1191.
 The mountaintop castle of St. Hilarion dominates the town of Kyrenia and is visible for many miles along the coast.
 Historical records show that the castle was originally a monastery, founded about 800 when a monk by the name of Hilarion chose the site for his hermitage.
 Later, perhaps in 1100, the monastery was changed into a castle.
 The easternmost of the three castles is Kantara castle.
-Sources only make mention of the castle in the year 1191, when Richard Lion-Heart captured the island.
+Sources only mention the castle in the year 1191, when Richard Lion-Heart captured the island.

 Climate

 Kyrenia has a hot-summer Mediterranean climate (Köppen climate classification Csa) with long, dry and hot summers and cool winters with mixed weather of sunny spells and rain.
+Kyrenia is among the wettest places in coastal Cyprus.